The MAC Alliance database includes more than 60 million patients between the ages of 10 to 60.

 Frequently Asked Questions

-If you don’t find information on a topic for which you are interested or concerned, please contact the MAC Alliance headquarters.
+If you don’t find the concussion information that you are looking for, please contact the MAC Alliance headquarters.

 Do I have a concussion?